dumbattle/CPSC-362-proj/README.md

  - Refactor Waypoints
  - UI
  - Combine Tower and CreepSpawner Scenes into new scene
-   - Add in UI when completes
+   - Add in UI when complete

 ## Main Menu Documentation